Do you want to improve your WordPress search with SearchWP?

 Create a Custom Post Type Search Form in WordPress

-With SearchWP, you can create all kinds of advanced search forms, like a custom post type search form.
+With SearchWP, you can create all kinds of search forms, including an advanced search form for custom post types.

-For more details, see our guide on how to create advanced search forms for custom post types in WordPress.
+You can now style the form by changing the font size, colors, button style, and more.
+For more details, see our guide on how to create advanced search forms for custom post types.

 We hope this article helped you learn how to improve WordPress search with SearchWP.
 You may also want to see our picks of the best live chat software for small businesses and our guide on how to get a free business email address.